idaholab/raven/framework/README.txt

 --- Running MPI mode from an interactive node ---

 Currently in MPI mode, the framework needs to be run from a node that supports mpiexec.

+---- Figuring out nodes to run on ----

+A file needs to be provided that includes a list of nodes to run on.
+This can be specified in the input by changing the mode line to include a nodefile element:

+<mode>mpi<nodefile>/tmp/nodes</nodefile></mode>

+Alternatively the name of an environmental variable can be given and that environmental variable will be used:

+<mode>mpi<nodefileenv>NODEFILE</nodefileenv></mode>

-It uses the variable $PBS_NODEFILE to find a list of nodes that it can run on, otherwise it will just run on the local node.
+If no node file is specified it uses the variable
+$PBS_NODEFILE to find a list of nodes that it can run on, otherwise it will just run on the local node.
 Here is an example qsub command and other things needed to run:

 qsub -I -l select=13:ncpus=4:mpiprocs=1 -l walltime=10:00:00 -l place=free